Why vehicles are towed from the campus?

 - The charge of $85.00 must be paid before a release will be issued.

 - The charge for towing call but no pickup is $60.00 (VSU citation - partial tow fee), or an other violation ticket issued in cases where a vehicle that cannot be removed by the tow truck due to style or location - which will result in a full tow ticket, citation will be mailed to customer).

-- The tow charge will increase after the third incident involving the same vehicle in a school year, date range from August 15 this year to August 15 next year.
-The charge for the 4th incident will be $100.00, and the charge will increase $50.00 for each additional incident.
+- The tow charge will increase after the third incident involving the same vehicle in a school year, date range from July 1st through June 30th of the next year,.
+The charge for the 4th incident will be $105.00, and the charge will increase $55.00 for each additional incident.

 - Other charges may apply, depending upon parking infractions and any customer interference during the tow process.